 Voice & Live Streaming

-Discord and Facebook Live sessions enable remote student participation.
-Live Q&A or stream lectures build real time feedback loops.
-Teachers can make real-time lesson adjustments to improve student outcomes.
+Discord study groups and Facebook Live sessions enable remote student participation.
+Live Q&A sessions and streaming lectures generate real-time feedback, allowing teachers to refine lessons and improve student outcomes.

 The Role of Artificial Intelligence in Social Media-Driven Learning